M-Asad-Chattha/Student_Hub_FYP/README.md

 # Student Hub
-Final Year Project in University of Gujrat.
-Purpoe is to facilitate Students for improvement in their Study activities.
+Final Year Project in [University of Gujrat](http://www.uog.edu.pk "UOG").
+Purpose is to facilitate Students for improvement in their Study activities.

 ## Functionalities
 1. Grade Calculation